FAQs - (Click on the Question below to go to our answer)

-The Award in Education and Training (AET) or Certificate in Education and Training (CET) etc, are all fine as they stand, Mac has the AET himself.
+The Award in Education and Training (AET) or Certificate in Education and Training (CET) etc, are all fine as they stand; Mac has the AET qualification himself.
 But, it does not cover many of the LaPD courses' ingredients.
 We feel these extra ingredients are critical to helping trainers understand the art of switching between delivering training and facilitating a group of learners and catering for their learning needs.

 One of the key aspects we cover in this area is what we refer to as “Reasoning Questions”.
 These force learners to think through information to gain an answer and not just be spoon-fed the answers as many trainers are taught to do.

 Mac has been facilitating and delivering learning events for over 38 years.
 His experience includes being a Military Training Instructor in the British Army, where he taught Leadership and Management.
 He also specialised in TTT (Train the Trainer) delivery and assessment.

 Mac designed and delivered events for the Training Foundation’s CTAP programme for 8 years.
-We believe that CTAP is now known as TAP Learning and is owned by QA.
+CTAP is now known as TAP Learning and is owned by QA.

 Mac has worked as a consultant for many top brands, as shown in the image below, and is highly experienced in Emotional Intelligence and how to get your people working to the best of their ability.

 Mac completed his master’s degree (July 2019) on “The Impacts of Emotional Intelligence on Leadership and Management”.
 The results from that were conclusive that relationships improved dramatically which led to improved outputs and performance.

 15. Do you have special offers at any time of the year?
 (To Top)

 Yes, we certainly do, and they are very popular.

 This year, to help post lockdown, we have also added the facility for some organisations to order now and pay by the 7th of April next year.
 This means organisations can continue to offer their people training and pay from next year's budget.